defiprime/defiprime1/collections/_alternatives/dex-screener.md

 alternative-to: dextools
 ---

 DEX Screener is a cryptocurrency analysis and screening tool.
 DEX Screener provides realtime price charts and trading history on DEXes across Ethereum, BSC, Polygon, Avalanche, Fantom, Harmony, Cronos, Arbitrum, Optimism and more.
+There is a list of DEX Screener alternatives: